Lugzan/scala-macro-debugger/README.md

 2. Add `scala.macro.debug.enabled=true` to `idea.properties` in the IDEA's install dir.

 3. Install the Scala plugin using `Settings -> Plugins`.
+Macro debugger is bundled with the official Scala plugin for IDEA, so you don't need to download additional software.

 4. Clone this repository and open it in IDEA.